Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Related Work

-There remain concerns about the burden of physical and emotional labor that moderation places on users ~\cite{jhaver2023personalizing} and human moderators ~\cite{jhaver2019automated, roberts2019behind, steiger2021psy, wohn2019volunteer, dosono2019mod} and the tensions of how users' volunteer efforts factor into platforms' monetary gains ~\cite{wohn2019volunteer,li2022measuring}.
-While the emotional burden of moderation on volunteer and hired human moderators has been examined in detail~\cite{dosono2019mod,roberts2019behind}, we find that scant prior literature has observed the additional burden on users of reporting content and thus aim to explore this aspect in our study.
+Prior research has highlighted substantial concerns about the burdens of physical and emotional labor that moderation places on regular end-users ~\cite{jhaver2023personalizing}, volunteer moderators~\cite{li2022all, jhaver2019automated,wohn2019volunteer, dosono2019mod, ruckenstein2020re}, and commercial moderators ~\cite{ roberts2019behind, steiger2021psy} and the tensions of how users' volunteer efforts factor into platforms' monetary gains ~\cite{wohn2019volunteer,li2022measuring}.
+While the emotional burden of moderation on volunteer and hired human moderators has been examined in detail~\cite{dosono2019mod,roberts2019behind}, we find that scant prior literature has observed the additional burden on regular users of reporting content and thus aim to explore this aspect in our study.

-As an extension of discussions of responsibilities to flag harmful content and the burden it places on users, it is known that people of underrepresented and marginalized identities are more likely to experience harm on online platforms~\cite{duggan_online_2017}.
-For example, Black and female-identifying users were shown to experience an array of harms from unwanted platform behaviors ~\cite{musgrave2022experiences}.
-To address these challenges, HCI and CSCW researchers have begun prioritizing the content moderation needs and perspectives of vulnerable groups~\cite{haimson2021disproportionate,thach2022invisible}.
+As an extension of discussions regarding the responsibilities to flag harmful content and the burden it places on users, it is known that people of marginalized identities are more likely to experience harm on online platforms~\cite{duggan_online_2017}.
+For example, Black and female-identifying users were shown to disproportionately experience an array of harms from unwanted behaviors on platforms (e.g., hate speech, doxxing) ~\cite{musgrave2022experiences}.
+To address these challenges, HCI and CSCW researchers have prioritized the content moderation needs and perspectives of vulnerable groups~\cite{haimson2021disproportionate,thach2024visible, liang2021embracing}.
 For example, Blackwell et al. examined HeartMob users' experiences on a platform built for those most affected by severe online abuse ~\cite{blackwell2017classification}.
 They argue that platforms' design and moderation must integrate vulnerable users' unique needs to ``fully'' address online harassment.
-It is also the rationale for our placing particular emphasis on examining the diverse experiences of users from marginalized identities with flagging mechanisms.
-We explore participants' concerns about flagging with a particular focus on fears of retaliation, fears about privacy, and misuse of flagging mechanisms.
+This is also the rationale for our emphasis on examining the diverse experiences of users from marginalized identities with flagging mechanisms.
+We explore participants' concerns about flagging with a particular focus on fears of retaliation, concerns about privacy, and misuse of flagging mechanisms.